keivrijdag/keivrijdag/README.md

 2018-05-21|The effect of Pentecost on Giacomondays (spoiler: none!)
-2018-05-28|The effect of typo's in email sent early in the morning on biological simulations running on the same computer 2018-06-04|The amount of pre-emptive niche filling by absent species
+2018-05-28|The effect of typo's in email sent early in the morning on biological simulations running on the same computer 2018-06-04|The amount of pre-emptive niche filling by absent species 2018-06-11|Extra Giacomonday.
+The effect of having no topic on Giacomondays

 ## FAQ